CBIIT/bento-docs/source/configuration/cart-workflow.md

 Columns and Ordering:

-The columns that appear in the File-Centric Cart page table are configured in list `columns`.
+The columns that appear in the File-Centric Cart Page table are configured in list `columns`.
 There is a maximum limit of 10 columns.
 If more than 10 columns are added, Bento will display the first 10 columns without an error or warning message.
 The top-down order of columns will be displayed left to right on the UI.
 Each entry is described by the following fields:

 * `dataField`: specifies what data appears in the column, field must be from the GraphQL API query